amanmadov/msin616-final-project/README.md

 <p>Link for the front-end ui module:<a href="https://amanmadov.github.io/msin616-final-project/production/report_authors.html" target="_blank"> View Demo</a></p>
 <br/>

-Stored Procedure for getting authors as in the form of `HTML table row`
+Stored procedure for getting `authors` as in the form of `HTML table row`

 <br/>